October 27, 2020

 How Intelligent Cleaning Equipment Can Help With Perception of Clean

-1—Promotes the Feeling of Clean
+1—Promotes the Feeling of Cleanliness

-Cleaning teams and equipment have commonly been behind the scenes workers as it often made sense for the bulk of cleaning to be done “after” hours when buildings are not as busy or are closed to the general public.
+Cleaning teams and equipment have commonly been behind-the-scenes workers as it often made sense for the bulk of cleaning to be done “after” hours when buildings are not as busy or are closed to the general public.

-The public has gained greater knowledge during the pandemic about the importance of increased cleaning and sanitizing in order to stay healthy.
-This in turn has raised awareness about the importance of increased and quality cleans.
 For businesses to continue to gain the trust of people, the perception must be that cleaning is a top priority.
 To do this, companies will need to bring cleaning teams the equipment they use out into the open.

-A prime example is using autonomous equipment like ICE Cobotics’ and SoftBank Robotics’ Whiz, an autonomous vacuum sweeper.
-Whiz can be deployed to run on carpeted surfaces and is designed to work in complex real-life situations, including around people and obstacles in its path.
-Because of this, vacuums like Whiz are a safe way to bring equipment into the public eye to elevate the perception of a quality clean.
+A prime example is using autonomous equipment like ICE Cobotics’ Cobi 18 an autonomous floor scrubber.
+Cobi can be deployed to run multiple routes a day and is designed to work in complex real-life situations, including around people and obstacles in its path.

 Bringing cleaning staff and equipment into the limelight can have a major impact on how consumers and staff feel.
 As Stathakis points out: